Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 To improve personal productivity and well-being, a lot of homeowners use humidifiers and HVAC systems.
 However, if mismanaged, these tools can do more harm than good — they can spread mold in the air or lead to furniture damage.

-Thanks to humidity smart home sensors like iHome or Aqara, homeowners can keep track of how dry the air inside the house is.
+Example: Thanks to humidity smart home sensors like iHome or Aqara, homeowners can keep track of how dry the air inside the house is.
 These devices collect real-time humidity data, transfer it to the network where it’s transformed into actionable commands — adjusting the HVAC system, activating a humidifier, etc.

 Humidity sensors in agriculture